Among Others: Plot

 Her paternal family send her to a nearby girls' boarding school, which she finds unmagical and very uncongenial.
 She has few friends and considerable free time because she can do her schoolwork quickly and because her injury prevents her from participating in sports.
-She spends most of her time reading books provided by her father (also an SF fan), the school library, the local public library, and interlibrary loan.
+She spends most of her time reading books provided by her father (also a science fiction fan), the school library, the local public library, and interlibrary loan.
 Throughout her diary she records her and other characters' reactions to these books with as much interest as any other events of her life.
-At one point she casts a spell to locate friends who can unite with her on a common purpose and then is invited to join a SF/fantasy readers' club at the library.
+At one point she casts a spell to locate friends who can unite with her on a common purpose and then is invited to join a science fiction/fantasy readers' club at the library.
 She makes a few connections there and eventually a boyfriend who not only shares her interested in books but in magic, although he can barely see the fairies and cannot himself work spells.

 Magic remains a persistent feature in Mori's life.
 Shortly after her arrival at the school, Mori's mother begins sending her letters and family photographs in which Mori's image is burned out and launching magical attacks to control her daughter.
 Mori tries to work with the fairies near her school but finds she must return to her home in Wales to truly connect and do her own protective magic.
 She is offered the opportunity to join her dead sister in becoming a fairy herself, but to do so must also die.
 She chooses instead to embrace her new life and whatever the future might hold.
 She confronts her mother in a final magical conflict, and, victorious, returns to her new family and her boyfriend.